Understand invoices with reports

 . -

-Otherwise, attributions follow the naming convention
+Otherwise, allocation rules follow the naming convention

 [{billing_profile_id}] {billing_profile_name} - {asset_type}